JongKI-PARK/algorithm/Chapter23/README.md

   4       A ← A ∈ {(u, v)}
   5 return A
   ```
+Here is a Generic algorithm for finding a minimum spanning tree.
+Generic algorithm constructs a minimum spanning tree by adding safe edges one by one.

 #### Generic MST correctness
 1. Prior to each iteration, A is a subset of some minimum spanning tree.